NikiforovAll/nikiforovall.github.io/_posts/2019-11-30-nikiforovall-setup.md

 🔧 If it is a brand-new WSL instance you might want to run `apt upgrade`.
 In the demo below I've already had everything.

-Let's see how it this bash one-liner works:
+Let's see how the bash one-liner works:

+`bash -c "$(wget -qO - https://raw.github.com/nikiforovall/dotfiles/master/src/wsl/os/install.sh)"`

 ![setup-3](/assets/nikiforovall-setup/test3.gif)

 It installs a bunch of [essentials](https://github.com/NikiforovAll/dotfiles/blob/master/src/wsl/os/app_install.sh) for development environment: utils, tools and [dotnet sdk](https://dotnet.microsoft.com/download).
 Also, it symlinks git and shell configs.
 So after reloading your shell, it is familiar and responsive working environment.
 The goal of dotfiles technique is to provide the way to manage various .* configuration files.
 The basic idea is to have git repository responsible for installing and managing configurations on a working machine so you don't need to worry about losing favorite aliases, programs, and configurations.
 Perfect! 🚀